aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ## Architecture of a Neural Network
-Let's start small, as we saw in the above diagram, there's an "input layer", a "function layer" and a "output layer", with each layer containing only single neuron.
+Let's start small, as we saw in the above diagram, there's an "input layer", a "function layer" and a "output layer", with funtion layer and output layer containing only single neuron.
 If we were to extrapolate this idea increase the number of neurons in each layer the architecture would look something like this:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/NN_architecture.png" alt="Neural Network architecture">